RyanYun0017/DataVisualizationProjects/README.md

  * How will the car's mileage affect its selling price?
  * Try to give a plot of year vs. selling_price under different car type and car brand.
  * What is the most popular seller type under different car brand or mileage.
+ * I want to finally create a pie chart of this dataset.
+Each pie in this chart represents the number of sold cars under certain category.
+For example, the fuel time, the mileage range, the producing year range, or car brand.
+Viewer can select different category from the top menu, then view the piechart in same page.

 ## Sketches